JAndritsch/mtgextractor/README.md

   - Have their own database of MTG cards and MTG-related information
   - Have automatically generated ActiveRecord models available to their application that allow them access to the data
-  - Have a simple way to update their database when new cards or sets release via rake tasks.
+  - Have access to simple rake tasks for updating the database whenever new sets release

 ## Installation